nathanbraun/nathanbraun-com/content/draft/capitalism-agi.md

 >
 > \- [Patrick McKenzie](https://mobile.twitter.com/patio11/status/1324792847430643712)

-And — in a follow up that that tweet which I swear I didn't see till after writing this:
+And — in a follow up that that tweet which I didn't see till after writing this essay:

 > Probably not new observation: fanfic about AIs inscrutable to humans with
 > seemingly implausible ability to reshape the world around their preferences,